Office project training program. Microsoft Project Online Training

 4. Resource and budget planning

 b.
-Setting up project calendars and resources
+Setting up project and resource calendars

 d.
 Working with resource costs